-1. Socioeconomic programs.
+- 1. Socioeconomic programs.
 This factor covers a number of special circumstances or particular acquisitions.
 It relates to the prospective contractor's participation in Federal socioeconomic programs.
-In addition to providing a reward for an unusual initiative in supporting Government socioeconomic programs, failure or unwillingness on the part of the prospective contractor to support these programs should be viewed as evidence of poor performance for the purpose of establishing this profit/fee objective factor.
+In addition to providing a reward for an unusual initiative in supporting Government socioeconomic programs, failure or unwillingness on the part of the prospective contractor to support these programs should be viewed as evidence of poor performance for the purpose of establishing this profit/fee objective factor. - 2.
+Performance.

-2. Performance.
 The purpose of this factor is to evaluate the prospective contractor's past and present performance in such areas as: product quality, meeting specifications and contract schedules (including the administrative aspects of performance), efficiency in cost control (including the need for and reasonableness of costs incurred) especially under cost reimbursement contracts, accuracy and reliability of previous cost estimates, timely processing of changes, standards of good workmanship, history for reasonable and cooperative behavior and commitment to customer satisfaction, and the prospective contractor's business-like concern for the interest of the customer.

-0010001 2007 IISAW - Appen 4 HSAM Section 3015.606-70 - Agency procedures.
-DHS PROCESS STEPS FOR RECEIVING, REVIEWING, EVALUATING, AND TIMELY DISPOSAL OF UNSOLICITED PROPOSALS (Note: This flowchart must be used in conjunction with FAR 15.6 and Phase 1 Receipt Phase 2 Phase 3 Evaluation Phase 4 Decision Phase 5 Action HSAR 3015.6) &gt;Each HCA shall designate a contracting office Point of Contact (POC) w ho must receive and track all Unsolicited Proposals.
-Typically, the POC is a Contracting Officer. &gt;Unsolicited Proposals must be protected as they often contain sensitive information and/or trade secrets.
-The POC must complete initial review; how ever, POC may obtain assistance from identified cross-functional team members. &gt;If POC determines that submission is not an Unsolicited Proposal.
-Phase 2 is final phase of process. >POC and appropriate cross-functional team members must complete Comprehensive Evaluation. &gt;Based on evaluation results, which typically include input from the Program Office, POC and team members make a recommendation to the responsible Contracting Officer. &gt;When the recommendation is to proceed with contract negotiations, Phase 5 is needed.
-Contracting Officer, with other members of the DHS negotiation team, conducts contract negotiations as needed.
-Contracting Officer ensures compliance with all applicable procurement laws and regulations.
-OUTCOMES/GOALS Establish Milestones & Identify Team Complete Initial Review within 7 calendar days Complete Comprehensive Evaluation within 60 calendar days Process (Accept) or Reject Unsolicitated Proposal Negotiate & Award Contract TASK (TYPICAL) &gt;POC establishes milestones and identifies appropriate team members. &gt;If Unsolicited Proposal is received by other DHS official, it must be immediately forwarded to designated POC. >Within 3 calendar days after initial review completion, POC must advise Offeror of rejection with reasons, or, acceptance with general timef rame for completing Phase 3 Evaluation. >If additional information is needed from the Offeror, only the POC may contact the Offeror and make the request. >Within 60 calendar days, POC must advise Offeror of - rejection with reasons, or, tentative acceptance with timeline for contract negotiations.
+October 2009 113AW - Appen HSAM Sectio n 3015.606-70 - Agency pro cedures.
+DHS PROCESS STEPS FOR RECEIVING, REVIEWING, EVALUATING, AND TIMELY DISPOSAL OF UNSOLICITED PROPOSALS (Note: This flowchart must be used in conjunction with FAR 15.6 and Phase 1 Receipt Phase 2 Initial Review Phase 3 Evaluation Phase 4 Decision Phase 5 HSAR 3015.6) itees.pt , Action AGENCY PROCEDURES >Each HCA shall designate a contracting office Point of Contact (POC) who must receive and track all Unsolicited Proposals.
+Typically, the POC is a Contracting Officer. >The POC must complete initial review; however, POC may obtain assistance from identified cross-functional team members. >POC and appropriate cross-functional team members must complete Comprehensive Evaluation. >Based on evaluation results, which typically include input from the Program Office, POC and team members make a recommendation to the responsible Contracting Officer. >Contracting Officer, with other members of the DHS negotiation team, conducts contract negotiations as needed. >Contracting Officer >Unsolicited Proposals must be protected as they often contain sensitive information and/or trade secrets. >If POC determines that submission is not an Unsolicited Proposal, Phase 2 is final phase of process. >When the recommendation is to proceed with contract negotiations, Phase 5 is needed. ensures compliance with all applicable procurement laws and regulations.
+OUTCOMES/GOALS Establish Milestones & Identify Team Complete Initial Review within 7 calendar days Complete Comprehensive Evaluation within 60 calendar days Process (Accept) or Reject Unsolicitated Proposal Negotiate & Award Contract TASK (TYPICAL) >POC establishes milestones and identifies appropriate team members. >If Unsolicited Proposal is received by other DHS official, it must be immediately forwarded to designated POC. >Within 3 calendar days after initial review completion, POC must advise Offeror of rejection with reasons, or, acceptance with general timeframe for completing Phase 3 Evaluation. >If additional information is needed from the Offeror, only the POC may contact the Offeror and make the request. >Within 60 calendar days, POC must advise Offeror of- rejection with reasons, or, tentative acceptance with timeline for contract negotiations.
 If rejected, Phase 4 is final phase of process. >Responsible Program Office must ensure funds are committed and provide approved requisition to Contracting Officer.
 FAR & HSAR Citations FAR 15.604 & 15.606, HSAR 3015.606 & 3015.606-1 FAR 15.605 & 15.606, HSAR 3015.606-1 FAR 15.4, 15.606-2 & 15.607, HSAR 3015.606-2 FAR 15.606-2 & 15.607, HSAR 3015.606-2 FAR 15.402, 15.606-2 & 15.607, & HSAR 3015.606-2